Together, we're creating knowledge to help more trans/nonbinary young adults build fulfilling relationships.

 The Whole Selves Project is a community-engaged research project exploring how trans/nonbinary young adults resist cisgenderism, racism, ableism, sizeism, and heterosexism—and their negative health consequences—through supportive romantic and platonic relationships.

-Whole Selves is the work of a trans-led research team within the Yale LGBTQ Mental Health Initiative and the Yale School of Public Health.
+Whole Selves is the work of a trans-led research team based at the Boston University School of Public Health.
 Click here to learn more about the research, including what we’ve learned so far.

 If you’re a trans/nonbinary person interested in being part of this research, you can sign up for updates below.
 We’ll be announcing new ways to participate soon!